Foreign, security and development policy

 Lecturer in the History of Warfare and Conflict

-I am interested in all aspects of the conduct of war, but with a particular focus on British military history, military thought and strategy.
-My main research interests are British colonial warfare in the nineteenth and twentieth centuries, counterinsurgency, the First World War and the Second World War.
-I am also interested in the development of military thought in Britain in the nineteenth and ...
+I am interested in all aspects of the history of war, but with a particular focus on the nineteenth and twentieth centuries.
+My research explores British military history, military thought and strategy in this period: in particular, it covers British colonial warfare, counterinsurgency, the First World War and the Second World War.
+My teaching includes these topics, as well as ...

 - +44 (0)121 41 43203